Eugenio Derbez and Selena Gomez will produce content

 At the moment the platform does not have an official name, but De Angoitia announced that users in Mexico and the United States will be the first to access the platform.
 Eventually the service will be available in Spain and other Latin American countries.

-In the first half, the version of the platform with advertising will be launched, in the style of the latest modality that Blim added to its own service.
-Then, in the second half, subscription service will be added, although there is no official cost yet.
+In the first half, the version of the platform with advertising will be launched, in the style of the last modality that Blim added to its own service.
+Then, in the second half, subscription service will be addedalthough there is no official cost yet.

 “We will be a fierce competitor” De Angoitia said in the interview, who also assured that the service will have weekly premieres of high-quality series and movies.